Skip to content

 }

-Each sensor needs a certain amount of memory to interact with the system and this is simulated and setted thanks to the register_memory paramter.
+Each sensor needs a certain amount of memory to interact with the system and this is simulated and setted thanks to the register_memory parameter.

-Ideally each sensor could define a set of states and model it in those states, however currently the system supports only the reading state, the writing state and an idle state, which are fundamental.
+Ideally each sensor could define a set of states and model it in those states, however currently the system supports only the reading state, the writing state and an idle state.

 Tracing can be set as described in Tracing.